BH088 - Bachelor of Engineering (Civil and Infrastructure) (Honours)/Bachelor of Business

 The Bachelor of Business program is closely linked to industry.
 This takes place in various forms.
 In the curriculum, some courses are designed as 'work integrated learning' (WIL) courses involving discipline related industry projects as part of learning.
 The College of Business and Law has established Industry Advisory Committees comprising of high-profile industry representatives.
 The role of the committees ensures the College of Business and Law's links with industry standards and practices remain current.

-Industry links are also encouraged through industry sponsored design projects usually undertake in your final year (as part of OENG1167 Engineering Capstone Project Part A and OENG1168 Engineering Capstone Project Part B).
+Industry links are also encouraged through industry sponsored design projects usually undertaken in your final year (as part of OENG1167 Engineering Capstone Project Part A and OENG1168 Engineering Capstone Project Part B).

 *Top of page